collectiveaccess/ProvidenceDocs/_source/providence/user/editing/metadataelements.rst

 * **Disambiguation Labels**:
 * **Element code**: All Metadata Elements require a unique alpha-numeric code which is used to identify it throughout the system.
 For examples, see the list of all Metadata Elements in the sidebar; the element codes are listed next to each element.
 * **Documentation URL** : An optional link to documentation about the new metadata element.
-* **Datatype**: Determine the type of data that the field will receive (a text box, date range, list, etc).
+* **Datatype**: Determine the type of data that the field will receive (a text box, container, date range, list, etc).
 For detailed information about each type, see Attribute Types.
 Additional configuration options for each datatype become available after the information is saved.
 * **Use list**: Choose from this drop-down all the different lists defined in “Lists and Vocabularies.”
 This will append the actual content of the list to the metadata element.
 * **Datatype-specific options**: Additional configuration options according to the datatype assigned to the new metadata element.
 These options change depending on the Datatype selected.
 * **Type restrictions**: Define the minimum and maximum number of attributes that must be associated with this metadata element.
 By setting Type Restrictions for the new metadata element, the Editor will populate a list of subtypes if they exist.